Putnam-Lab/Titrator/Protocols/Titrator_Protocol.md

     3. If a new buffer bottle is opened, write the date opened, your initials, and your lab on the bottle (ex: Opened 20180602 ES (Putnam)).
     4. Place the three cups in the Autosampler: Position 01 - pH 4.0, Position 02 - pH 7.0, Position 03 - pH 10.0.
     5. Place a 80 mL cup filled halfway with DI water into Position 00.
-    6. Using LabX, click "Analysis" on the bottom left-hand side then look for the Released Methods and click on “Calibration”
+    6. Using LabX, click "Analysis" on the bottom left-hand side then look for the Released Methods and click on “Calibration”, in the calibration method editor, make sure you select which export template you would like the output plot to go to.
+This is found in the export templates section on the right hand side of this window.
+Select "Save and Close" after making your selection.
     7. Click Start > Titrator > Start to start the Calibration.
     8. You can either Right click on the Calibration group or look for the tab named “Recurrence” (It’s on top of the Released Methods) and click Start.
-    9. Viewing from the Titrator window, watch the graph for any anomalies.
+    9. Viewing from the Titrator window (select "Show Workbench" if it does not pop up after ~30 seconds), watch the graph for any anomalies.
         1. Anomalies such as the graph jumping constantly.
         1. Unless the zoom scale of the graph in the y-axis is at 0.1, small zig-zags are acceptable, but any change >0.1 units over time means that the calibration should be re-done with new buffers.
     10. Once finished, the graph should be a Flat Line for individual samples or a downward graph if all three points are displayed.
         1. If the results are not as described in step [ii.], replace buffers and redo [a. - d.].
-    11. Using Excel, open the “pHCalibration.csv” file
+    11. Using Excel, open the “pHCalibration.csv” file, [C: This PC > Users > PPP Lab > Documents > Titratior > Data].
-        1. (Destination: labX_data > Data)
-    12. Record the Date, Zero Point, Slope, pH 4, pH 7, pH 10, and Notes
+    12. Record the Date, Zero Point, Slope, pH 4, pH 7, pH 10, and Notes into the "pH_calibration.csv" file
         1. The Notes are used to determine the age of the buffer.
-        1. To gather Zero Point and Slope, go to LabX > Click Data > look for “Result Sets” on the Data Tab bar (Top Left) > Click “Last 24 hours” > Doiuble click pH CAL” > Record the data for slope and zero point onto the Excel spreadsheet.
+        1. To gather Zero Point and Slope, go to LabX > Click Data > look for “Result Sets” on the Data Tab bar (Top Left) > Click “Last 24 hours” > Doiuble click on the "Calibration data set” > select the "Raw Data" tab >  scroll down to the "after sample scopes" > Record the data for slope and zero point onto the Excel spreadsheet.
         1. As an alternative: Go to the Titrator tablet and if the tablet displays that the Calibration is done, press OK to view the Zero Point and Slope.
-        1. To gather data for each pH, click the Raw Data tab from the same pH CAL Results Set.
+        1. To gather data for each pH, click the Raw Data tab from the same Calibration Results Set.
             1. Look for the “E” (mV) value for each pH, and record the "E" values on the spreadsheet.
             1. Note: The results should be displayed in order from pH of 4, 7, then 10 as you scroll down in the raw data results page.
         1. Once the calibrations are complete, remove the cups from the Autosampler and dispose them into the into a plastic reagent bottle, respective of their pH.
             1. If the pH buffers need replacing, dispose of the buffers by pouring 4 and 10 down the sink simultaneously while running the faucet.
 Then pour the 7 buffer.
 Rince the pH buffer cups with water and hang them on the rack to dry.
-        1. Save document and set the destination to the “Data” Folder.
+        1. Save CSV document and set the destination to the “Data” Folder.

 4. <a name="Running_a_titration"></a> **Running_a_titration**

     1. You should start each day by running a Certified Reference Material (CRM) from the Dickson Lab.
 These are the standards.
 The procedure for running any titration, whether a CRM or unknowns are as follows.
 It is also advisable to start with a “junk” sample (filtered seawater that you don’t care about) at the beginning of each run to ensure there are no air bubbles in the acid line.
-    2. On the LabX window, similarly to calibration, click on Putnam Lab > Start > Titration
+    2. On the LabX window, similarly to calibration, click on Putnam Lab Titrations  > Start > Titration
+        - In the Putnam Lab Titrations method editor, make sure you select which export template you would like the output data to go to.
+This is found in the export templates section on the right hand side of this window.
+Select "Save and Close" after making your selection.
     3. A window should pop up.
 Depending on the number of the sample measured, click on “Number of Samples” then apply the specific number of samples used in the titration, then press enter on the keyboard.
     4. On the left, look for the “ID 1” column and label the sample.
 Put in all your sample IDs into this column.
             1. Label ID Ex: "20210218_JUNK1"